 - The database server is down: In some cases, the web server (the server that stores your website files) is run on a different machine than the database.
-And that separate database server can simply be down for whatever reason.
+And that separate database server can be down for whatever reason.

-How to Fix “error establishing a database connection”
+How to Fix Error Establishing a Database Connection

-We will show you how to fix the error establishing a database connection in WordPress by compiling a list of solutions all in one place.
+We will show you how to fix the error by setting a database connection in WordPress by compiling a list of solutions all in one place.
 Remember, before you make any database changes, make sure you have sufficient backups.

 Get In Touch With Your Web Host Provider

-It's safe to assume that if your site was working just a minute ago (or a day ago) and now it isn't then the fault can be on your web host's end.
-So contact the support of your web host provider and ask: if the database server is up and running with no problems and if there isn't any spike in activity or traffic on the server.
+It's safe to assume that if your site was working just a minute ago (or a day ago) and now it isn't, then the fault can be on your web host's end.
+Contact your web host provider's support and ask if the database server is up and running with no problems and if there isn't any spike in activity or traffic on the server.
 In most cases, if you tell them what sort of error you're having, they will let you know what the cause is exactly, or they will even fix it for you.

 Check If Your Plugin or Theme Files Haven't Been Corrupted

 First, connect to your host via FTP.
 You can do this with a free tool called FileZilla.
 To connect, you need a login and a password to your FTP account.
-If you don't know what those are, the easiest way to get them is to search through the initial emails that you got from your web host when you first signed up.
+If you don't know what those are, the easiest way to get them is to search through the initial emails you got from your web host when you first signed up.

-Then, connect to the server and navigate to the WordPress root folder.
-It's usually called "public_html" or "www” or you might be in it already once you establish the FTP connection.
+After that, connect to the server and navigate to the WordPress root folder.
+It's usually called "public_html" or "www," or you might be in it already once you establish the FTP connection.
 The rule of thumb is that if you can see subfolders like "wp-content" and "wp-admin", then you're in the WordPress root.
 After that, go into "wp-content" and rename the "plugins" folder to something else.

 Now, go back to your site and see if the error is still there.
 If not, you now know that it's been caused by some plugin.
 Go back to FTP, rename the folder back to "plugins".
 Go in it, and change the folder names of the individual plugins, one by one.

 Keep coming back to your site to see when the error gets triggered or vanishes.
 Once you've narrowed it down to one specific plugin, you have found the troublemaker.
 Either delete it or go online to see if the solution has been documented.

-If the error is still there even after renaming the "plugins" folder, go through the exact same process with the "themes" folder.
+If the error is still there even after renaming the "plugins" folder, go through the same process with the "themes" folder.
 In case that doesn't help, rename both folders back to "plugins" and "themes".
 The error is caused by something else.

 Check If Your Database Hasn’t Been Corrupted

 The first thing to check is to go to your WordPress dashboard – YOURSITE.com/wp-admin If you see the same main error: "error establishing a database connection", skip this step.
 In case you see something else, pay close attention to what WordPress is suggesting you should do.
-In its recent versions, WordPress has expanded its problem-solving solutions, so you might see some good advice there.
+WordPress has expanded its problem-solving solutions in its recent versions so that you might see some good advice over there.

 Another possibility is that you'll see a message starting with "One or more database tables are unavailable" This means that it's you who needs to "repair" the database.
 First, connect to your site via FTP once again.
 Go to WordPress root and download the "wp-config.php" file to your desktop.
 Edit this file in notepad, add one extra line at the end (right before "That's all, stop editing"):

-Now upload the file back to your site (via FTP) overwriting the old version.
+Now upload the file back to your site (via FTP), overwriting the old version.

 Go to YOURSITE.com/wp-admin/maint/repair.php